-Put ice on the outside of your elbow 2 to 3 times a day.
+Put ice on the outside of your elbow 2-3 times a day.

-Take nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, naproxen, or aspirin.
+Take nonsteroidal anti-inflammatory medications (such as ibuprofen, naproxen or aspirin).

 If your tennis elbow is due to sports activity, you may want to:

-Ask your health care provider about any changes you can make to your technique.
+Ask about any changes you can make in your technique.

-Check the sports equipment you are using to see if any changes may help.
-If you play tennis, changing the grip size of the racket may help.
+Check any sports equipment you are using to see if any changes may help.
+If you play tennis, changing the grip size of your racket may help.

-Think about how often you play, and whether you should cut back.
+Think about how often you have been playing and whether you should cut back.